kautilya101/TaskManagement/README.md

 # TaskManagement
-Create Task managment App using react-beautiful-dnd Allow users to add tasks, organize them into different categories(Todo, Progress, Completed), and implement drag-and-drop functionality to reorder tasks within each category.
+Create Task managment App using react-beautiful-dnd.
+Allow users to add tasks, organize them into different categories(Todo, Progress, Completed), and implement drag-and-drop functionality to reorder tasks within each category.